AbhisekM2000/HP3-Term-Project-Group-3/README.md

 4.Implement Convolution using FFT computation (2 students)

 5.Apart from this you may use cuBLAS routines for GEMM and Caffe's Pooling Kernel Implementation.
 (2 students)

+# How to run the code